Alex-Hoskins/WorkSpaceBackEnd/README.md

 ## Optimizations:

-We utilized middleware in order to seperate concerns and keep or code DRY (Don't repeat yourself).
-We have our middleware sectioned in different files according to their usecases.
-The entire application is modular in nature with different files for our server, routers, middleware, models, seeds, configuration, etc...
+I utilized middleware in order to seperate concerns and keep my code DRY (Don't repeat yourself).
+I have middleware sectioned in different files according to their usecases.
+The entire application is modular in nature with different files for the server, routers, middlewares, models, seeds, configuration, etc...

 ## Lessons Learned:

-**1)** There is a lot of boilerplate code when using redux.
-Every time you wanted to create a new action you had to touch three files in order to get the action to work.
-This seems repetitive and not very DRY.
-Next time I will explore context API a bit more but Redux got the job done in this project.
+**1)** It is critical to get your database information correct.
+Take your time in the beginning to figure out the structure of the application that makes sense.
+It could be a headache going back to fix a database structure that is faulty.

-**2)** Due to the large amounts of components, it was tricky making sure all of the routing was correct.
-I wanted to make sure when you clicked on a WorkSpace, or any specific component, that the route corresponed correctly.
-This allows the forward and back arrows to work correctly when you are navigating the history on the browser.
+**2)** Reusing middleware is the way to go!
+It is much easier to pull middleware functions from a centralized location, rather than rewriting code.
+This make the code more readable, reusable, and clean.
+It's all around better.

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: